-In all our years of marketing experience, we've seen our fair share of website design problems on B2B software and tech sites.
+In all my years of marketing experience, I've seen my fair share of website design problems on B2B software and tech sites.
 Look, we get it: B2B technology isn’t always the sexiest line of business and rarely gets the fanfare and attention that new consumer technology startups receive.
 Top B2B technology companies like Slack, Rackspace, HubSpot and MailChimp are proof that great website design really can improve your brand image, make your messaging more memorable, and ultimately help grow your business.

 That said, if you're planning on redesigning your B2B tech website, set the bar high and be careful to avoid these four common web design problems.

 Issue #1: Thinking of Your Website as a “Brochure”

 The days of designing a website that mirrors the copy on your sales collateral or trade show handouts are over.
 Smart B2B marketers know that a website is a crucial element in the company’s overall marketing mix and that you have to work to improve your website over time to get maximum results.